-Considering that the Company:
+Considering that the Company

-- Encourages all employees to properly protect their eyesight at all times. - Recognizes that an employee's prescription glasses can be damaged from impact while at work. - Recognizes that an employee's prescription glasses can inadvertently be lost while he is doing his job, i.e., fall into a repulper, etc.
+- Encourages all employees to properly protect their eyesight at all times. - Recognizes that an employee's prescription glasses can be damaged from impact while at work. - Recognizes that an employee's prescription glasses can inadvertently be lost while they are doing their job, i.e., fall into a repulper, etc.